krikamol/group/tabs/join.md

 ## Postdoctoral Researcher

 A postdoctoral researcher is an early-career researcher who is gaining advanced research experience and developing the skills necessary to become an independent researcher or pursue other research-intensive careers.
-As a postdoc in our group, you are expected to dedicate the majority of your time to conducting cutting-edge research within a specific project or area of study that aligns with the group’s research agenda (see https://ri-lab.org/manifesto/ and https://ri-lab.org/pubs/).
+As a postdoc in our group, you are expected to dedicate the majority of your time to conducting cutting-edge research within a specific project or area of study that aligns with the group’s research agenda (see our [research manifesto](https://ri-lab.org/manifesto/) and recent [publications](https://ri-lab.org/pubs/)).
 You are expected to demonstrate increasing independence in your research and will be evaluated by your ability to produce original research that contributes to the existing body of knowledge in your field, as demonstrated by publications in peer-reviewed journals, conferences, and other forms of scholarly output.

 We highly value collaboration.
 You will therefore work as part of a research team, collaborating with other postdocs, graduate students, research assistants, and our external collaborators.
 You will also have the opportunity to mentor junior researchers or students, gaining valuable experience in supervision and training.
 You may contribute to writing grant proposals to secure funding for research projects and will have minimal teaching responsibilities.